wsjeon92/morld/README.md

 Paper: Jeon, W., Kim, D. Autonomous molecule generation using reinforcement learning and docking to develop potential novel inhibitors.
 Sci Rep 10, 22104 (2020). https://doi.org/10.1038/s41598-020-78537-2

-To run a demo, you need to prepare the enviroment described below.
+To run a demo, you need to prepare the environment described below.

 Or simply go to MORLD web service (morld.apps.cloud.kbds.re.kr) and see the Tutorial page.
 The demo prepared at MORLD web service takes 1~2 days to get the result.

 ## Prepare

-#### Enviroment setting
+#### environment setting
 1. MolDQN and its requirements (RL framework): https://github.com/google-research/google-research/tree/master/mol_dqn

 >The MORLD is based on MolDQN.
 Therefore, to run MORLD in standalone, you must have an environment that you can run MolDQN.
-Usage of the MORLD is similar with MolDQN too.
+Usage of the MORLD is similar to that of MolDQN.

 2. rdkit (QED score and molecule modification): https://www.rdkit.org/docs/Install.html